-As a comparatist, my research draws from the theories of myth, political myth, genre fusion, narrative, and absence; from 20th century European (particularly Spanish) history; and from historical fiction authored by contemporary novelists, playwrights, and filmmakers.
-I work in the intersections between literary and political myth, between memory and absence, between story and history.
+My research draws from theories of myth, political myth, genre fusion, narrative, thingification, and absence; from 20th century European (particularly Spanish) history; and from historical fiction authored by contemporary novelists, playwrights, and filmmakers.
+I work in the intersections between myth and truth, between memory and absence, between story and history.
 These in-between spaces have proven to be very rich and interesting places to explore.

 Header image: Orpheus before Pluto and Persephone by François Perrier, 1645